Against All Odds

 Today

 Over the two-and-a-half centuries of foreign contact in the region, the number of remaining villages has decreased to less than a dozen.
 Though you can find Unangax̂ all around the world, these remaining village communities are now home to around 1,700 Unangax̂ people.
+Though much of the Unangax̂ heritage and language has been lost, the Unangax̂ people remain strong, resilient, and dedicated to preserving and revitalizing their language and culture.

 This information has been adapted from the Aleutian Pribilof Island Association (APIA).
 For more information or additional resources about the Aleut Region and Unangax̂ people, visit the APIA website.